-The genetic origins of high-altitude adaptations in TibetansFebruary 10th, 2014 in Genetics /
+The genetic origins of high-altitude adaptations in TibetansFebruary 10, 2014 in Medicine & Health / Genetics

 Genetic adaptations for life at high elevations found in residents of the Tibetan plateau likely originated around 30,000 years ago in peoples related to contemporary Sherpa.
 These genes were passed on to more recent migrants from lower elevations via population mixing, and then amplified by natural selection in the modern Tibetan gene pool, according to a new study by scientists from the University of Chicago and Case Western Reserve University, published in Nature Communications on February 10.